Find a horse grooming routine that works for you.

 Easy routine – temp, hooves, mane/tail, curry, brush, stain removal, and shine.

 - Gather all of your tools, tack, and equipment in the cross ties.
-This includes your grooming box full of brushes and tools, and your saddle, bridles, etc. This may also include your boots, helmet, and other riding essentials, but usually, the rider is responsible for gathering their own gear.
+This includes your grooming box full of brushes and tools, your saddle, bridles, etc. This may also include your boots, helmet, and other riding essentials, but usually, the rider is responsible for gathering their own gear if you are a groom for someone else.
 I don’t leave my horse in the cross ties unattended.

 - Go fetch your horse!
 Pick your horse’s feet before you leave the stall or paddock.
 This keeps the barn aisle a bit cleaner and can also alert you to any problems before you start walking.
 For example, some horses are talented at tweaking shoes in their stalls, which is something you may not want walking through the barn.
 You can also feel their legs for heat/swelling before you leave the stall.